2020PB/police-brutality/reports/Illinois.md

 ## Joliet

-### A cop grabs someone by the neck then more cops pile on | May 31st
+### Officers grabs someone by the neck then more cops pile on | May 31st

-Protestors arrested as they're leaving, including one grabbed by the neck and dogpiled by at least 3 cops
+Protestors arrested as they're leaving, including one grabbed by the neck and dogpiled by at least 3 police officers.

 id: il-joliet-1